Arts in New York to get shot in the arm with celebrity-filled pop-up shows

-These performers and dozens of others join such previously announced participants as Chris Rock, Renée Fleming, Hugh Jackman and Amy Schumer in the events, which kick off at Manhattan’s massive Javits Center on Feb.
-20. That live performance, a tribute to health-care workers on the front lines of the covid-19 crisis, will feature band leader Jon Batiste, countertenor Anthony Roth Costanzo, jazz vocalist Cécile McLorin Salvant and dancer Ayodele Casel.
-The first pop-up performances will also occur that day on street corners and in parks around New York City.
-Many of the events will be recorded for streaming later.
+These performers and dozens of others join previously announced participants such as Chris Rock, Renée Fleming, Hugh Jackman and Amy Schumer in the events, which kick off at Manhattan’s massive Javits Center on Feb.
+20. That live performance, a tribute to health-care workers on the front lines of the coronavirus crisis, will feature band leader Jon Batiste, countertenor Anthony Roth Costanzo, jazz vocalist Cécile McLorin Salvant and dancer Ayodele Casel.
+The first pop-up performances will also occur that day on street corners and in parks throughout New York City.
+Many of the events will be recorded for viewing online later.

 “This is really cool and creative,” Cuomo said Monday at a news conference in Albany.
 “You have an entire sector of the economy that has been out of work.
 When you shut down Broadway, when you shut down movie theaters, then you stop an entire industry.
 We have to now nurture that industry to bring it back.
 It is vital for our cities to survive.”